Hardwood floor discolored

 Cleaning

 The answer to 'hardwood floor discolored' is that there are several common causes, including water damage, excessive sunlight exposure, improper cleaning, and natural aging.
-Discoloration can present as fading, yellowing, or darkening of the wood.
-The solution depends on the underlying cause, but may involve cleaning, refinishing, or replacement of the affected boards.
+Discoloration can appear as fading, yellowing, or dark spots on the wood.
+The best solution depends on the specific cause, but often involves refinishing or replacing the affected boards.

 Frequently Asked Questions